eyemeets/neuronstep-os/apps/backend/README.md

 # NeuronStep Server

-**NeuronStep App** is the mobile app that allows users to interact with the NeuronStep platform.
-It enables students, educators, and content creators to submit course requests and view generated curricula.
-The app communicates with the NeuronStep Server to validate requests and generate personalized course plans.
-With a focus on simplicity and accessibility, the app delivers a tailored learning experience based on user preferences, integrating educational frameworks like Bloom’s Taxonomy and Cognitive Load Theory to enhance learning outcomes.
+**NeuronStep Server** is the backend system of the NeuronStep platform, designed to handle the validation, analysis, and generation of educational curricula.
+Powered by the "gpt-4o-mini" model, it processes user requests, validates course objectives, analyzes learning requirements, and generates curricula plans with topics, subtopics, and content blocks.
+The server uses educational frameworks like Bloom's Taxonomy and Cognitive Load Theory to ensure that the generated courses are structured and tailored to users' preferences, learning styles, and languages.

 ## Features